kingsdigitallab/kdl-vqa/README.md

 #### moondream

 **moondream-*-int8** models work on CPU only.
-The model name and version refer to the filename and version stored on github moondream repository.
+The model name refer to the filename stored on github moondream repository.

 **vikhyatk/moondream2** model works on GPU only.
-It's name and version match those on the Hugging Face model card.
+Its name matches the one Hugging Face Hub.

 #### ollama

-**ollama** model names refer to the exact names used by ollama to pull or run them.
-The version refers to the size (e.g. 2b) and quantisation.
-If unspecified, the default size and quantisation are as specified on ollama library.
+**ollama** model names refer to the exact names used by Ollama to pull or run them.
+The version (-v) refers to the size (e.g. 2b) and quantisation.
+If unspecified, the default values come from Ollama library.

 By default the describer will call Ollama at http://localhost:11434.
 You can change this address by setting the BVQA_OLLAMA_HOST environment variable.